opentron/opentron/docs/graphql.md

 # The GraphQL API

-OpenTron natively supports GraphQL, in a [EIP-1767](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1767.md) style.
+OpenTron natively supports GraphQL, in [EIP-1767](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1767.md) style.

 Current GraphQL API of OpenTron is an experimental one, which means it might changes often.
 Feel free to make a feature request or bug request.